fusioncharts/rails-wrapper/README.md

 Or install it yourself as:

     $ gem install fusioncharts-rails

+## Installation (Manual)

+Step 1: Copy all files from `fusioncharts-suite-xt > integrations > rubyonrails > fusioncharts-wrapper` folder.
+Step 2: Paste the copied files to the `/lib` folder of your application.

 ## Getting Started
 You will have to download the latest fusioncharts library at [http://www.fusioncharts.com/download/](http://www.fusioncharts.com/download/).
 Once you have downloaded and extracted, copy the `javascript` files into `vendor/assets/javascripts/fusioncharts/`.